ClinicalTrials.Veeva

 Full description

-In the first component of this study, participants will be asked to complete two sets of appointments six months apart.
+Participants will be asked to complete two sets of appointments six months apart.
 During both sets of appointments, participants will be asked to complete interviews examining behaviors and symptoms of mental health conditions, self-report questionnaires, and a neurocognitive assessment.
-In addition, participants will complete an imaging appointment, in which they will receive simultaneous EEG and fMRI while performing two computerized tasks.
+In addition, participants will complete an imaging appointment, in which they will receive simultaneous electroencephalography (EEG) and functional Magnetic Resonance Imaging (fMRI) while performing two computerized tasks.

 Enrollment